RaghavShiva/LiveLingo/README.md

 # Realtime Chat Application
 # Group project
  run ```npm i && npm start``` for both client and server side to start the development server
- #Real-Time Chat Application
+#Live Lingo - Real-Time Chat Application
 Overview
-This project is a real-time chat application built using Express, React.js, and Node.js, with Socket.io for handling real-time communication.
+Live Lingo is a real-time chat application built using Express, React.js, and Node.js, with Socket.io for handling real-time communication.
 The application features seamless, low-latency messaging and a user-friendly interface with a bottom-up scrolling chat feature.

 Features
 Real-Time Communication: Instant messaging with live updates.